djepar/CoursGenInfo/UX/GoogleUX/Course1/FoundationUX.md

 - Prototype : Producing an early model of a product to "demonstrates its functionality"
 - Test : Testing the prototype (in dialectical with the prototype phase)

+# Get to know UX design best practices and trends

+## Universal design, inclusive design and equity-focused design
+The process of creating one product for users with the widest range of abilities and in the widest range of situations.

+Inclusive design : making design choices that take into account personal identifiers like ability, race economic status, language, age and gender.
+Inclusive design must be done by having marginal people in the process of creation to have their perspective too.

+Universal design = "One size fits all"

+Inclusive design = "Solve for one, extend to many"

+There is no average person in inclusive design.

+Accessibility : The design of products, devices, services, or environments for people with disabilities.

+Equity-focused design : Designing for groups that have been historically underrepresented or ignored when building products.

+Equality : providing the same amount of opportunity and support.
+Equity : providing different levels of opportunity and support for each person in order to achieve fair outcomes.